Honeywell UOP: Facilities

 The UOP Riverside research and development laboratory in McCook, Illinois was conceived in 1921 by Hiram J. Halle, the chief executive officer of Universal Oil Products (now simply UOP), as a focal point where the best and brightest scientists could create new products and provide scientific support for the oil refining industry.
 Between 1921 and 1955, Riverside research resulted in 8,790 U.S. and foreign patents and provided the foundation on which UOP built its success.

 The company benefited immensely by the addition to its research staff of Professor Vladimir Ipatieff, famous Russian scientist known internationally for his work in high-pressure catalysis.
 His contribution in catalytic chemistry gave UOP a position of leadership in the development of catalysis as applied to petroleum processing, the first being catalytic polymerization.
 Vladimir Haensel, a student of Ipatieff’s, joined UOP and developed Platforming in the 1950s.
 This process used very small amounts of platinum as a catalyst for the high yield of high-octane gasoline from petroleum-based feeds.

+In 1963 Universal Oil Products purchased a chemical plant in East Rutherford, New Jersey.
+The plant was used for solvent recovery operations from waste chemicals.
+Operations ended in 1979, and ownership of the site was retained by Honeywell.
+Some of the chemical operations had contaminated adjacent soils, groundwater and waterways in the New Jersey Meadowlands.
+The New Jersey Department of Environmental Protection and the U.S. Environmental Protection Agency (EPA) ordered cleanup of the plant site, and in 1983 EPA designated the plant as a Superfund site.
+Honeywell signed agreements and orders to cooperate with EPA in the cleanup operations.
+As of 2023, several stages of the cleanup have been completed.
+Remediation of the adjoining wetlands and plans for long-term site maintenance are pending.

 The Riverside facility was recognized as a National Historic Chemical Landmark by the American Chemical Society in 1995.